azaviyalov/null3/README.md

 These environmental variables are for development purposes only, until user management is implemented.
 - The `USER_ID` variable is used to set the user ID for the user.
 Default is `1`.
 - The `LOGIN` variable is used to set the login for the user.
-Default is `user`.
+Default is `admin`.
 - The `PASSWORD` variable is used to set the password for the user.
 Default is `password`.
 - The `EMAIL` variable is used to set the email for the user.
-Default is `user@example.com`.
+Default is `admin@example.com`.

 ## TODOs
 - [ ] Implement user management (registration, login, password reset)